ghiggi/gpm_api_bams/README.md

    Reproducing Figure 6 and B1 involves downloading 4 GPM product archives: **1C-GMI-R**, **2A-GMI-CLIM**, **2A-DPR**  and **IMERG‑FR**
    Downloading these archives will require **>100 TB** in disk space.
 Follow the instructions in the [GPM‑API Quick Start Guide](https://gpm-api.readthedocs.io/en/latest/03_quickstart.html#download-the-data) to download GPM data from the terminal or within a Python session.

-   In terms of disk storage, please consider that the rechunking of IMERG data (to recreate FigB1) and the satellite bucketing of GMI and DPR products (required to reproduce Fig6) require an additional ~30 TB of disk space and several days of computation.
+   In terms of disk storage, please consider that the rechunking of IMERG data (to recreate Figure B1) and the satellite bucketing of GMI and DPR products (required to reproduce Figure 6) require an additional ~30 TB of disk space and several days of computation.

+---

 📖 Article Reference